 - why ISU is a good choice for you

-To be considered for our speech language pathology master’s program, you must have a minimum 3.0 GPA on your most recent 60 credit hours.
+- To be considered for our SLP Master’s program, you must have a minimum 3.0 GPA on your most recent 60 credit hours.
 Most of the applicants currently offered a seat in our program have a 3.4 GPA or higher.

-Your CSDCAS application must be electronically submitted with fees paid no later than midnight, Eastern Standard Time, on January 15.
+- Your CSDCAS application must be electronically submitted with fees paid no later than Midnight, Eastern Standard Time, on January 15th.
 We realize processing time can take 2-4 weeks.
-We expect applications to be processed and finalized with all application materials received no later than February 15.
+We expect applications to be processed and finalized with all application materials received no later than February 15th.

-Your Idaho State University Graduate School application must be electronically submitted with fees paid no later than midnight, Mountain Standard Time, on January 15.
-Applications are not required to be processed and finalized by January 15, but they must be submitted with fees paid by January 15.
+- Your Idaho State University Graduate School application must be electronically submitted with fees paid no later than Midnight, Mountain Standard Time, on January 15th.
+Applications are not required to be processed and finalized by January 15th, but they must be submitted with fees paid by January 15th.

 Contact Speech/Language Pathology